oskarvid/wdl_deepvariant/README.md

 2. sh scripts/start-cromwell-server.sh
 3. sh scripts/start-pipeline.sh

+Before setting up the MySQL and cromwell servers it's a good idea to index the fasta file with bwa since it's a very time consuming process.
+Just run "bwa index -a bwtsw filename.fasta" and continue with the steps below.

 If you simply run the start-mysql-server.sh script it will download the required mysql:5.7 docker image automatically.
 You might want to edit the username and password in the cromwell-mysql/mysql/init_user.sql file, the default is set to cromwell for both.
 If you edit the init_user.sql file, you also need to edit the cromwell-mysql/cromwell/application.conf file and set the correct username and password so cromwell can log in to the MySQL database.

 The second step is setting up the start-cromwell-server.sh script.
 As long as you run the pipeline from the "wdl_pipeline" directory you only need to edit "REFERENCE", which is the directory where your reference files are located.
 You also need to run "sudo docker ps -a" and copy the container ID of the MySQL docker container, e.g "3da13d9f19b0", then run "docker inspect 3da13d9f19b0 | grep IPA" and copy the IP address and paste it in the application.conf file that is located at cromwell-mysql/cromwell/config/.
 Towards the bottom of the file there is an IP address that points to the MySQL database, replace it with your copied IP address.